italogs/cits3403stg1/README.md

 About website's structure:

-I have created an image that represents the whole website and its hierarchical structure.
+-I have created an image that represents the whole website and its hierarchical structure.
 It is found on http://student.csse.uwa.edu.au/~21382104/CITS3403/about.html or on this direct link: http://student.csse.uwa.edu.au/~21382104/CITS3403/images/sitestructure.png